grantjenks/python-sortedcontainers/docs/performance.rst

 benchmark either took too long or failed.
-The set operations with tiny, small, medium, and large variations indicate the size of the container involved in the right-hand-side of the operation: tiny is exactly 10 elements; small is 10% of the size of the left-hand-side; medium is 50%; and large is 100%.
-The sortedcontainers module uses a different algorithm based on the size of the right-hand-side of the operation for a dramatic improvement in performance.
+The set operations with tiny, small, medium, and large variations indicate the size of the container involved in the right-hand-side of the operation: tiny is exactly 10 elements; small is 10% of the size of the left-hand-side; medium is 50%; and large is 100%. :doc:`Sorted Containers<index>` uses a different algorithm based on the size of the right-hand-side of the operation for a dramatic improvement in performance.

 .. currentmodule:: sortedcontainers